Kaspersky Secure Connection comes from Russian security company, AO Kaspersky Lab.

 No cash or cryptocurrencies are accepted at this time.

-There doesn’t appear to be a money-back guarantee, but the free trial doesn’t seem to have any time limitations, either.
+As with every Kaspersky Lab product, there is a 30 days money-back guarantee.
+The free trial also doesn’t seem to have any time limitations, either.
 (Beyond the data restriction.)
 So you can use that until you’re ready to give up or move forward.

 Do I Recommend Kaspersky Secure Connection?